 You do not need to be “destitute” to qualify for a tax settlement.
 The IRS offers settlements to taxpayers that are struggling with their tax debts after they pay what is called “allowable expenses.

-I am Dave Rosa.
-It is both my pleasure and duty to provide you with a free and comprehensive evaluation of you tax debt problem.
+The tax professionals at Flat Fee Tax Relief provide valuable IRS tax debt help at a very affordable fee.
+Our teams are located in Clearwater, FL and San Diego, CA. It is both our pleasure and duty to provide you with a free and comprehensive evaluation of you tax debt problem.
 I am here to provide you with solutions.
 Our conversation will take 20 to 30 minutes to complete.
 It will be well worth your time.

 The IRS allows the taxpayer to pay housing, car payment, up-keep of the car, health insurance, utilities and other allowable expenses.
 If you do not have enough to pay the tax debt after subtracting out these expense, you have a very good opportunity to settle with the IRS.